 Duration of the study programme

 § 3.
-The doctoral programme in applied medical science consists of a study section with the duration of 6 semesters (180 ECTS credits).
+The PhD study programme consists of a study section with the duration of 6 semesters (180 ECTS) and is completed as a full-time study programme (guideline is a 40-hour week).

 Academic degree